RahulBhaskar05/GEN-AI/README.md

 - **Objective:** Use generative AI to design posters for a fictional concept, refining initial ideas into a polished final output.
 - **Deliverables:** 2–3 initial poster concepts, 1 final poster, short rationale explaining design decisions.

-https://colab.research.google.com/drive/1PiKLRTJlI5847LctY4QsUDxsl--NMytV?usp=sharing
+If file is not visible please use this link to view Challenge 3 with the outputs https://colab.research.google.com/drive/1PiKLRTJlI5847LctY4QsUDxsl--NMytV?usp=sharing
+PS: use bitspilani mail id to access